-I am filled with gratitude and a sense of accomplishment.
-The financial year 2022-23 has been a period of immense challenges and remarkable achievements.
-The beginning of the year 2022-23 started on a positive note, with signs of economic recovery after the cataclysmic impact of the pandemic.
-However, this optimism was short-lived as the Russia-Ukraine conflict unleashed a wave of global uncertainties resulting in disruptions in the supply chain, surging commodity prices, heightened inflationary pressures, and escalating interest rates.
-Despite the global economic uncertainties and other challenges, your Company has delivered competitive, profitable and responsible results.
-I am pleased to share with you on behalf of our Board of Directors an update on your Company's performance for FY 2022-23.
+I am privileged to address you today as we reflect on our remarkable journey throughout the fiscal year 2024.
+Despite the challenges posed by dynamic and volatile global market conditions, our Group's geographical and business diversity, agile business model, and exceptional talent and hard work of our teams have enabled us to deliver outstanding performance.
+I am pleased to share with you on behalf of our Board of Directors an update on your Company's performance for FY 2023-24.
 Our current order book position standing at Rs.
-4820 million approximately at end of FY 2022-2023 as compared to Rs.
-3562 million in the FY 2021-2022, with the increase in portfolio of products to our customers we anticipate a further increase and robust order booking for FY 2023-24 as well.
-The Company's total revenue for the year stood at Rs.
-3974.05 million as against Rs.
-3283.88 million in the previous financial year.
-The net profit for the year increased by 56.47 % to Rs.
-195.06 million as against Rs.
-124.66 million in the previous financial year.
-Our continued focus on R&D on new product developments & indigenisation and innovative and creative adaptation to emerging situation and adaptive fiscal discipline to sustain, deliver, survive and grow should help us in maintaining our sales revenue and order book position growth
+6010 million approximately at end of FY 2023- 2024 as compared to Rs.
+4863 million in the FY 2022-2023, with the increase in portfolio of products to our customers we anticipate a further increase and robust order booking for FY 2024-25 as well.
+The Company's revenue for the year stood at Rs.
+5337.27 million as against Rs.
+3912.71 million in the previous financial year.
+The net profit for the year increased by 45.35% to Rs.
+283.52 million as against Rs.
+195.06 million in the previous financial year.
+Our continued focus on R&D on new product developments & indigenisation and innovative and creative adaptation to emerging situation and adaptive fiscal discipline to sustain, deliver, survive and grow should help us in maintaining our sales revenue and order book position growth.

-The core business of Marine Electricals is directly or indirectly impacted by the demands & opportunities, developments & investments, govt policies & Initiatives and visibility in the foreseeable future.
+The core business of Marine Electricals is directly or indirectly impacted by the demands & opportunities, developments & investments, government policies & Initiatives and visibility in the foreseeable future.
 As evident from the current GDP growth and 'Advantage India Factors' we have reasons to look forward to a positive business growth impact in the coming financial year as well.
 The Government of India has identified the power sector as a key sector of focus to promote sustained industrial growth.
-Electrification in the country is increasing with support from schemes like DeenDayal Upadhyay Gram Jyoti Yojana (DDUGJY), Ujwal DISCOM Assurance Yojana (UDAY), and Integrated Power Development Scheme (IPDS).
+Electrification in the country is increasing with support from many Government schemes.
 In the current decade (2020-2029), the Indian electricity sector is likely to witness a major transformation with respect to demand growth, energy mix and market operations.
 India wants to ensure that everyone has reliable access to sufficient electricity at all times, while also accelerating the clean energy transition by lowering its reliance on dirty fossil fuels and moving toward more environmentally friendly, renewable sources of energy.
 Future investments will benefit from strong demand fundamentals, policy support and increasing government focus on infrastructure.